When the “blogging revolution” first began, blogs looked like blogs and websites looked like websites. You could easily tell them apart.

 Knowing if your competitor’s site is built with WordPress can tell you a few things about their strategies and methods, such as what themes or plugins they are using.

-Here are a number of methods you can use to quickly tell if sites are running on WordPress:
+Here are some simple methods you can use to quickly tell if sites are built using WordPress:

-If you know how to access the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for a telltale footprint …
+If you know how to search the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for obvious tell-tale footprints that the site was built using WordPress …

-(Viewing your web page source code in the Firefox web browser)
+(Viewing your web page source code in Firefox)

-Let’s say that you are surfing the web and you come across a site that you like, and you would like to know if the site uses WordPress …
+Suppose that you are browsing online and you visit a web site that you like, and you wonder if the site uses WordPress …

 First, bring up the site’s source code on your screen, using the methods described above.

-In the page’s source code, you can search for “wp-content” either by visually scanning the code …
+In the page’s source code, search for words like “wp-content” either manually …

 (Use Firefox’s ‘Find’ function)